dstmn/dstmn/README.md

 *"Every time I talk to my Executive Director, he mentions how grateful he is for John"* **- board member**, Salmon Creek

-*"Hiring John was the best decision I ever made"* **- former board member**, Mercy Beyond Borders
+*"Hiring John was the best decision I ever made"* **- coworker & former board member**, Mercy Beyond Borders

 *"John's leadership was invaluable, particularly in navigating the complexities of a small church organization during the financial difficulties of the pandemic.
-His dedication, strategic insight, and people-centered approach made a lasting impact."* **- former board chair**, Highway Community
+His dedication, strategic insight, and people-centered approach made a lasting impact."* **- board chair**, Highway Community

 *"Whenver we had an important decision, I always wanted to make sure we had John in the room, because then I knew the right things would be considered, and we wouldn't miss any details."* **- founder**, Apropose